 Setting different start values ensures the squares are offset from each other as they spin!

-Now, let’s make the wallpaper dynamic based on what you are doing with your phone.
+Now, let’s make the wallpaper dynamic based on what you are doing with your phone.1.
+The Unlock State (Slight Scale Up)

 - In the States Panel (bottom-left), select Unlock.